Didier Raoult: Career

 From 2008 to 2022, Raoult was the director of the Unité de Recherche sur les Maladies Infectieuses et Tropicales Emergentes, (URMITE; in English, Infectious and Tropical Emergent Diseases Research Unit), which employs more than 200 people.
-He retired in the summer of 2022, after being allowed to stay on for at most one year after retiring from his professor position on August 31, 2021.
+He retired in the summer of 2022, after being allowed to stay on for at most one year after retiring from his professor position on August 31, 2021 upon reaching the compulsory retirement age.